mmul-it/training/Containers-From-Scratch/Containers-Query-Registry.md

    - User: `dockertraining`
    - Pass: `l3tstr41n`\
    Use `curl` to extract the list of the available images.
-2. Do the same using [the python script registry.py](https://github.com/andrey-pohilko/registry-cli/), making use of the `anoxis/registry-cli`.
+2. Do the same using [the anoxis/registry-cli container](https://github.com/andrey-pohilko/registry-cli/).

 ## Solution